simonsobs/mnms/README.md

 Products written by users are **always** saved in their `private_path`!

 ## Configs and Metadata
 The recommended way to instantiate a `BaseNoiseModel` subclass of any type is by loading a configuration file (in fact, the provided scripts require this).
 A configuration file lives either at the package level (in `mnms/mnms/configs`), in the `public_path/configs` directory, or in the `private_path/configs` directory.
-Any configs written by users will be stored in the latter location.
-A config file of the same name may not exist in more than one location; `mnms` will raise an error if this happens.
 An example config file is provided with the package, `act_dr6.01_cmbmask.yaml` (all configs are always `yaml` files).

 The job of a config is to store the metadata that helps instantiate noise models in a centralized location.
 For instance, you wouldn't want to have to manage all the arguments for a `FDWNoiseModel` instance yourself!
 In addition, the config maps this metadata to filenames.
 All of this metadata lives either under the `BaseNoiseModel` block in the config --- these are the kwargs for the `DataManager` and `ConfigManager` objects that each `BaseNoiseModel` will inherit from --- or under the particular subclass, e.g., `TiledNoiseModel` --- these are the kwargs unique to a `TiledNoiseModel`.
 Each subclass also stores a `model_file_template` and a `sim_file_template` which will be populated by the kwargs in the config when those products are written.
 Users can experiment with changing the templates to match their preferred filename --- note, some additional kwargs provided at runtime to `get_model` and `get_sim` likely go here, e.g. `lmax` or `split_num`.